 Estate planning is the process of arranging the disposal of someone’s movable and immovable property after his/her death.
-It should be mentioned that estate planning may eliminate doubts over the administration of estates.
+Estate planning may eliminate doubts over the administration of estates.
 Obviously, estate planning is a rather sensitive issue.
 As a result, many people avoid addressing it.
 However, it should be taken into account that the documents you prepare regarding your death might be some of the most important documents you will ever make during your lifetime.

 Cyprus is an attractive destination for estate planning because the Estate Duty (Amending) Law 2000 has been abolished for people who passed away after the 1st of January 2000.
 However, foreign citizens may have to pay the relevant inheritance tax in their country of origin.